skctrl25/skctrl25/README.md

-- 👋 Hi, I’m @shiva kumar
+👋 Hi, I’m @shiva kumar
-- 👀 I’m interested in Java Backend Development
+🌩️ Cloud Engineer
-- 🌱 I’m currently learning Java Spring Boot
+👀 Interested in cloud-native development
-- 📫 How to reach me - Email: shivakumarctrl@gmail.com
+🌱 Currently exploring AWS and DevOps tools
-- 😄 Pronouns: he/him
+📫 Reach me at: shivakumarctrl@gmail.com
-- ⚡ Fact: Death
+😄 Pronouns: he/him

 <!---
 skctrl25/skctrl25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.